mortar-and-pestle/chattingWithFriends/README.md

 V1.0

-  -Server and clients run on local host&nbsp;
+  -Server and clients run on local host\
   -Each client sends one message and receives one message&nbsp;